 Laundry Rooms and Parking Meters

 Ask anyone who's lived in an apartment without in-unit laundry.
-Quarters are currency.
 A week of laundry is a roll.
-Four bucks a load — wash and dry — means sixteen quarters.
-Worth adding: people hoard them.
-That's why steal them from roommates.
+So naturally, quarters are currency.
+Steal them from roommates.
+Even so, four bucks a load — wash and dry — means sixteen quarters.
+People hoard them.
 Drive to the bank on Saturday morning because the quarter machine at the laundromat is empty again.

 Parking meters?
-A two-hour stay at $1.So cities have moved to apps, but plenty of meters still eat quarters.
-Now, 50 an hour is twelve quarters.
-On the flip side, you learn to keep a stash in the console.
-Same story.
+That's why same story.
+Cities have moved to apps, but plenty of meters still eat quarters.
+A two-hour stay at $1.Here's the thing — 50 an hour is twelve quarters.
+And you learn to keep a stash in the console.
 Or you learn the hard way — ticket on the windshield, twenty-five bucks gone because you were three quarters short.

 Vending Machines and the "Exact Change" Trap